 First-time visitors to Napa Valley are often overwhelmed by it all.
 They have a hard time coping with seeing so many wineries in such a small area.
-They don't know which one to visit, or which ones are open by reservation only.
+They don't know which one to visit first, or which ones are open by reservation only.

-There's a really nice place hidden behind all the initial confusion and I'm here to give you some of my insider tips that can make your visit more enjoyable.
+There's a really nice place hidden behind all the initial confusion and we're here to give you some insider tips that can make your visit more enjoyable.

 What You Need to Know Before You Go

 You must plan ahead.
-Napa Valley hotels fill up months ahead, almost any time of year except in the winter.
-Wait too long and you'll end up paying too much for a room - or unable to get one at all.
+Napa Valley hotels fill up months in advance, almost any time of year except in the winter.
+Wait too long and you'll end up paying too much for a room—or unable to get one at all.

 Know some facts about the weather.
 On a hot day, head south.
 It sounds wrong, but unlike many other places, the north end of Napa Valley tends to be warmer than the south, which is cooled by the San Francisco Bay.

 Plan to visit mid-week if you can.
 There's a lot less traffic then, and some hotels have lower rates.
 Tasting room hosts will also have more time to talk with you, and things will seem more relaxed.
 In fact, you might find yourself the only person in a winery during a mid-week visit in winter.

 What to Wear.
 If you plan to take a winery tour, bring a jacket or extra layer of clothing to wear in the caves, which are about 60 F year round.
 If the tour includes a trip into a vineyard, pay attention to your footwear, which should be suitable for soft dirt, gravel, and dusty paths.

 Make reservations.
 Many Napa wineries require them.
 Don't think it's because they're snooty—it's often a condition of their winery permit, imposed by the county.